 - gain financially or professionally from those decisions.

-If they’re not managed properly, conflicts can make it hard to believe that those involved are acting impartially.
+Conflicts can make it hard to believe that those involved are acting impartially.
 This can:

 - reduce confidence and trust in the school’s procurement decisions